Key Takeaways:

 How EIP-4844 Aims to Reduce Gas Fees

-EIP-4844 proposes a new type of transaction, known as blob-carrying transactions, which are similar to regular Ethereum transactions but include additional pieces of information.
-These blobs are large in size but inexpensive compared to current calldata, making them a cost-effective solution for reducing gas fees.
-By temporarily storing these blobs on the Ethereum consensus layer, EIP-4844 aims to significantly reduce the cost of data from rollups to the Ethereum base layer, thereby lowering transaction fees.
+EIP-4844 proposes a new type of transaction, known as blob-carrying transactions, which act like ‘sidecars’ that can be attached to Ethereum transactions but include additional pieces of information.
+These blobs are large in size (up to 128 KB) but inexpensive compared to current calldata, making them a cost-effective solution for reducing gas fees.

 Additional Updates in the Cancun Upgrade